Taz-dazn/TS-Snoop-Exercise/README.md

 ```

 ### Run the Script
-- Run the following line in your command line from the project root, followed by the batch_date argument:
+- Run the following line in your command line from the project root:
 ``` shell
 pipenv run python -m pytest test/test_snoop_program.py
 ```